smarr/som-java/README.md

 This repository contains a plain Java implementation of SOM, including an implementation of the SOM standard library.
 Please see the [main project page][SOMst] for links to the VM implementation.

+Make sure to initialize the shared Smalltalk standard library, tests, and examples by importing the git submodule:

+    $ git submodule update --init

 SOM can be build with Ant: